 1. Engage with emails, re-engage with push

 70% of customers still choose emails as a way to communicate with brands and businesses.
 When they believe they have been sent something of value, there’s an opportunity for effective push notification marketing.

-With push, you can assure the customers that they are in control and can stop the flow of information whenever they wish to.
-Companies like Wigzo offer tools powered by machine learning that help track your website visitors as well customer behaviour.
+With a push, you can assure the customers that they are in control and can stop the flow of information whenever they wish to.
+Companies like Wigzo offer tools powered by machine learning that help track your website visitors as well as customer behavior.

 This helps you understand what they are looking for, where they come from and what you can do to make their overall experience better.
 So use this data to personalize your emails while sending offers on products and your browser notifications when promoting a new product or offering a discount on one!

-Customers love to be treated as royalty, and if you are hitting the right spots with them, your conversions are secure.
+Customers love to be treated like royalty, and if you are hitting the right spots with them, your conversions are secure.